SionHayward/Golf-Blueprint/README.md

 # The Golf Blueprint

-A data-driven golf course management tool providing analytics-based insights for The Kendleshire Golf Club.
+A data-driven golf course management tool providing analytics-based insights for members of The Kendleshire Golf Club.

 ## Project Overview